sunghy28/jhu_crswrk/README.md

-# fpga_nn_basic
+# A Basic FPGA implementation for an MNIST multilayer-perceptron network

-A project to begin my FPGA AI journey
+A project to begin my FPGA AI journey.